jamesjharper/integra8/examples/README.md

 ### Warning Timeout threshold

-Use the `#[warning_time_limit = "x secs/mins/hours/days"]` decorator on `tests` to indicate the maximin duration this test can run before this test is flagged with a warning.
+Use the `#[warning_time_limit = "x secs/mins/hours/days"]` decorator on `tests` to indicate the maximin duration a test can run before this test is flagged with a warning.

 This can be used to give early warnings before a test exceeds some critical threshold.
 For example, an HTTP request time out, lambda time out, etc.